Lentil Soup is thick and hearty, packed with veggies and lentils. This soup is incredibly filling and truly comfort in a bowl.

 Flavorful Lentil Soup

-I’ve never liked any lentil soup recipe enough to share until now.
-After making and eating (hello comfort food!) a lot of batches this week while feeling a bit sick, I’ve finally got a perfect Lentil Soup recipe.
+I’ve never loved a lentil soup enough to share—until now.
+After making (and eating—hello comfort food!) a lot of batches this week while feeling sick, I finally nailed the perfect Lentil Soup.

 I used up all the leftover veggies from my fridge, so if you need to clear out yours, this is the meal for you.
-It’s packed with carrots, onion, celery, garlic, tomatoes, potatoes, and sweet potatoes—it’s like a healthful vegetable soup with lentils!
+It’s packed with carrots, onion, celery, garlic, tomatoes, potatoes, and sweet potatoes—like a delicious veggie soup with lentils!

 The cooking of vegetables and the preparation of seasonings for the lentil soup recipe.